DLR-TS/r2s-layer-styles/README.md

-# road2simulation-layer-styles
+# Road2Simulation layer styles
-Supplementary QGIS layer styles for Road2Simulation layers.
+Map styles for Road2Simulation layers in two different formats:
+* `qml/` QML for the use in QGIS,
+* `sld/` SLD as more generic format for the use in GeoServer, for example.